lancelot-prime/Quadruped-Robot-1/README.md

+# Quadruped Robot
-# 3D printed 8DOF Quadruped Arduino Powered Robot
+3D printed 8DOF Quadruped Arduino Powered Robot

 Bits and pieces of code of a work in progress